olliiiver/sml_parser/README.md

 # Smart Message Language (SML) parser

-Easy to use C++ library with a low memory foodprint to parse SML messages byte by byte.
+Easy to use C++ library with a low memory footprint to parse SML messages byte by byte.

 The library will control the last CRC value to check if the received data is correct.
 On any error the parser will reset and wait for valid data.

 Outsite the library handlers can be registered to work on received information.

 ## Example and usage